Code-Institute-Submissions/recipe-builder/README.md

 * MacBook Pro
 * iMac, 27 inch.

+10. I verfied that the application works over different web browsers.
+I checked on:
+* Safari
+* Edge
+* iOS
+* Chrome - I have come across a problem that the time picker does not open unless you right click.
+It does work over the other web browsers.

 ## Deployment

 The application was coded on Cloud9.
 I then committed the code GITHUB at https://github.com/sarahg177/recipe-builder